tjd1234/cmpt383summer2022/docs/languages/prolog/prolog_combinatorial.md

 While good in theory, in practice this is usually too slow for problems where the range of the variables is big (the range of these variables is only 0 to 9).
-Bigger problems like this typically require a lot of extra problem-specific knowledge to make them run efficiently.
+Bigger problems typically require a lot of extra problem-specific knowledge to make them run efficiently.

 ## Map Coloring